 - 4 tablespoons of Greek yoghurt

-- 1 cup (140 grams) all-purpose gluten free flour (or ordinary plain white flour if you prefer)
+- 1 cup plain flour (substitute with gluten free flour if you like)

 - a large pinch of salt

 - 1 teaspoon baking powder